How to Get Cheap Auto Insurance for Elderly Drivers

 - Deductible: if you are not driving as many miles, you could consider raising your deductible amount in order to save money on your policy over the long term.

 - Coverage: you may look over the optional coverage’s on your policy and find that they no longer are necessary.
-You could drop comprehensive coverage in order lower your premium.
+You could drop comprehensive coverage in order to lower your premium.

 - Primary Driver: for those seniors who are not doing the majority of the driving of your vehicle, for example, your child tends to drive you most places, you could save money on your insurance policy by changing the person who is the primary driver of the vehicle.

-Taking a few minutes to go over your car insurance policy in order to create one that will work best for your particular situation will ensure that you have the best possible policy that is the most cost effective coverage.
+Taking a few minutes to go over your car insurance policy in order to create one that will work best for your particular situation will ensure that you have the best possible policy that is the most cost-effective coverage.

 Not Driving as Much

 One of the most difficult things about aging is giving up your car.
-For many people it is a symbol of losing their independence.
+For many people, it is a symbol of losing their independence.
 However, as you get older or as your parents begin to age, it is something that you will need to think about.

 If you or your parents are consistently driving slower or faster than the general traffic flow, you may want to consider giving up your vehicle.
 If you have any type of medical condition or if you are on a medication that impairs your concentration, reaction time, or vision, you will want to consider driving less or not at all.